 How is the size of the wells determined?

-- Well diameter is determined based on treatment function (i.e. injection vs. air sparging vs vapor extraction) as well as the total length of the well.
-The size may be adjusted to account for pressure/friction loss along the well segment.
-Typical sizes range from ½-inch to 2-inches with conduit sizes ranging from 2-inches to 5-inches.
-Additional customizable capabilities are available based on specific project requirements as we manufacture our products in our own facility.
+- Well diameter is determined based on treatment function (i.e. injection vs. air sparging vs. vapor extraction) and the total length of the well system.
+The size may be adjusted to account for pressure/friction loss along the well system.
+Typical sizes range from ½-inch to 2-inch with “protective” conduit sizes ranging from 2-inch to 6-inch.
+Additional customizable capabilities are available based on specific project requirements.
+In general, a multipurpose size tubing is often the outcome of our installations.

 What type of flow rates can be achieved with the Vertebrae Well System?

 - Our Vertebrae Well Systems can accommodate most flow rates.
 We balance the desire to have higher flow rates with the need for control.
-Since our Vertebrae well system designs are fully customizable, we can build a Vertebrae Well Systems based on the specific site design requirements.
+Since our Vertebrae Well System designs are fully customizable, we can build a system based on the specific site design requirements.
 Flows will be dependent on the site lithology and conveyance tubing size.

 - Currently, we have always outperformed the requirements provided by our clients for flow.
 A few examples include:

-- At a project site where the client wanted a sparge curtain with segments that produce 30 cfm of air in 7 segments.
+- A project site where the client wanted a sparge curtain with well segments that produce 30 cfm of air in 7 segments.
 Our well segments produced 40 to 50 cfm each.

-- For a site in Colorado, a client designed an SVE system for 30 cfm per point, and our Vertebrae well segments each performed at 35 cfm.
+- A site in Colorado where a client designed an SVE system for 30 cfm per point, and our Vertebrae well segments each performed at 35 cfm.

-- For pump and treat site where the client designed a system for 1.5 gpm and our well segments produced 2.3 gpm.
+- A pump and treat site where the client designed a system for 1.5 gpm, and our well segments produced 2.3 gpm.

 How many well segments can be put in one bore?

 - The number of well segments in a single bore is dependent on the type and size of the wells being installed and is completely customizable based on the design specifications.
-Currently our design information indicates as many as 30 segments can be achieved.
+Currently our design information indicates as many as 30 may be practical.

-- To date, the largest number of well segments that we have installed in one bore has been 18 segments and we have installed as few as two.
+- To date, the largest number of well segments that we have installed in one bore has been 18 independent well segments and we have installed as few as two.

 Are there any limitations on the drilling location?

-- The options from horizontal drilling are unique as the plume can be approached from many different directions.
+- The options for horizontal drilling are unique as the plume can be approached from many different directions.
 Several factors come into play to find the best drilling location:

-- The footprint of the typical drilling equipment requires approximately 25 feet X fifteen feet of space.
-If a larger drill rig is required to reach the desired depth/length or geologic formation more set-up space will be necessary.
+- The footprint of the typical drilling equipment requires approximately 400 square feet of space.
+If a larger drill rig is required to reach the desired depth/length or geologic formation, more set-up space will be necessary.

-- Surrounding utilities play a significant role in the feasibility of the proposed drilling location and must be marked for type, location and depth.
+- Surrounding utilities play a significant role in the feasibility of the proposed drilling location and must be marked for type, size, location, and depth.

 How are Vertebrae Well Systems developed?

-- Vertebrae wells are developed by surging and pumping the well segments until clear (for wells below the water table).
-However, with independent control, we can develop the all well screens simultaneously with a manifold.
-Due to the high performance of the Vertebrae well screens, the development process only takes a fraction of the time when compared to a traditional horizontal well installation.
+- Vertebrae Well Systems are developed by surging and pumping the well segments until clear (for wells below the water table).
+However, with independent control, we can develop all well screens simultaneously with a manifold.
+Due to the high performance of the Vertebrae well screens, the development process only takes a fraction of the time when compared to traditional horizontal well installations.

 Can Vertebrae Well Systems be installed blind?

-- Yes, Vertebrae well systems can be installed blind.
-In 2019, 63% of our Vertebrae well systems have been installed blind.
+- Yes, Vertebrae Well Systems can be installed blind.
+In 2019, 63% of our Vertebrae Well Systems were installed blind.

 What is the size of the entrance and exit pits associated with the typical entrance/exit horizontal borehole installation?

 - This is highly variable, dependent on the size of the borehole and how many boreholes are used in the same pit.
-However, typically, the entrance pits are usually 1 to 2 feet deep and 2 feet x 3-feet in area but can be larger.
+Typically, the entrance pits are usually 1 to 2-feet deep and 2 feet x 3-feet but can be larger.
 The exit area in general is as small as 1-foot x 1- foot.